tcutility package#

 Returns:

-Each information dictionary contains the variables given in the pattern. | E.g. using a pattern such as {a}/{b}/{c} will populate the info.a, info.b and info.c keys of the info Result object.
+A Result object containing the matched directories as keys and information (also Result object) about those matches as the values.
+Each information dictionary contains the variables given in the pattern.
+E.g. using a pattern such as {a}/{b}/{c} will populate the info.a, info.b and info.c keys of the info Result object.

 Example